billyyarosh/bootstrap-help-guide/README.md

 Say you want to create a VTour guide for a webpage that contains a form.
 In this case your tour page would contain, in order, a div for each field on that page and a description of the purpose or use of that field, or directions on how to fill in/edit/update that field or area on the page.

-Each div tag has two attributes:
+Each div tag has four attributes:

 + `display` will be used to determine if the text in that div should be displayed in a popover or a modal.
 + `field` will specify the fileds id in which the popover or modal is associated with.
 This means that any field that has a purpose in the virtual tour, needs to have an "id" attribute set.
 + `placement` is an optional attribute for popovers.
 This gives you control on where the popover should be placed (left, right, top, bottom) in association to the field it is designed for.
++ `mobile-placement` can be used to change the placement of popovers when using on a mobile device.

 > EXAMPLE: